 However, there’s more to this trend than CBD, the popular, non-psychoactive molecules in cannabis that provides many medical benefits.

-Hemp-derived products are definitely going mainstream and can be found in a variety of health food, grocery, and specialty shops.
+Hemp-derived products are definitely going mainstream.
+It can now be found in a variety of health food, grocery, and specialty shops.
+In the future, it will likely be easy to find.
+Many politicians have come out in favor of hemp product manufacturing.

 Check out our recent podcast with Curt Robbins, on Biohacking Using Cannabis, which discusses both endocannabinoids and phytocannabinoids.